xiaoyanger01/pan-TRM/README.md

-These are scripts for pan-cacner TRM cells analyses.
+These are scripts for pan-cacner mast cells analyses.